estark37/estark37.github.io/_posts/2021-01-03-the-phantom-webpage-and-other-woes-of-warning-pages.md

 the design itself was prone to bugginess.
 There were a few different classes of bugs that emerged, to which I will now give colorful names:

 * **The phantom page**: When an overlay interstitial was shown, the previous page was still alive but invisible underneath it.
-The previous page wasn’t unloaded in case the user decided to dismiss the warning, in which case they should be taken straight back to where they were -- but while the interstitial was showing, the user shouldn’t be aware that the previous page was still there.
+The previous page wasn’t unloaded in case the user decided to leave the warning page, in which case they should be taken straight back to where they were -- but while the interstitial was showing, the user shouldn’t be aware that the previous page was still there.
 But what would happen if the previous page played audio or video, ran expensive JavaScript code, popped up a permission prompt or alert dialog, or otherwise made its presence known while the interstitial was showing?
 There was a slew of whack-a-mole bugs where behaviors of the previous page had to be individually suppressed to prevent users from encountering some very strange situations (imagine a permission prompt for “a.com” showing up on top of a security warning for “b.com”).
 * **The odd renderer out**: Interstitials were a special type of renderer process, and various other Chromium features had to be individually taught how to deal with them.
 For example, DevTools, accessibility features, and context